-Chess training tip: Don’t blame your opening for a game you lost.
+Important note on training openings: Don’t blame your opening for a game you lost.
 Inexperienced players often think their bad position was a direct result of their bad opening choice.
 Ok, maybe you did in fact misplay the opening.
 But more often than not, the mistake will not be related to your opening.
 Review your game objectively.
 It will help you understand where things really went wrong.

 Chess is an emotionally tough game.
 Your state of mind possibly impact on your results more than you realize.

-Become your own personal chess psychologist.
-Spend some time thinking about the impact your own emotions may have on your moves.
+I suggest you become your own personal chess psychologist!
+This means you should spend some time thinking about the impact your own emotions may have on your moves.
 An ideal time to do this is when you review your games.
 It is easier to be objective when you are not in the heat of the battle.

 For a start, here is some important advice for when you play: